solidjs/solid-router/README.md

 If you have a same-domain path that you want to link to _without_ going through the router, set `rel="external"` on the link component.

 ### The Navigate Component
-`solid-app-router` provides a `Navigate` component that works similarly to `Link` and `NavLink`, but it will _immediately_ navigate to the provided path as soon as the component is rendered.
+Solid Router provides a `Navigate` component that works similarly to `Link` and `NavLink`, but it will _immediately_ navigate to the provided path as soon as the component is rendered.
 It also uses the `href` prop, but you have the additional option of passing a function to `href` that returns a path to navigate to:

 ```jsx
 function getPath ({navigate, location}) {